Facebook Live on Guillain-Barré Syndrome in the NVICP

 Diana Stadelnikas: Hi everybody, my name is Diana.
 I work in the vaccine team.
 I’ve been on the vaccine team about 10 years.
 I work in the Florida office.
 I come to the practice of law with a background as a pediatric critical care nurse and like my partners, i’m also very passionate about the work that we do and the program that we’re working in.

-Anne Toale: Thanks, Isaiah.
+Anne Toale: Thank you.
 So today we’re talking about a specific condition Guillain-Barré syndrome, like I mentioned before, and how we can help you get compensation for GBS.
 But take a look at our website, mctlaw.com, where we have a list of all kinds of other conditions that can be caused potentially by vaccination.

 , and that way you can find out, what other conditions when we might be able to help you with.
 But GBS basically is an auto immune disorder.
 And what that means is your body’s immune system gets confused and starts attacking itself.
 And so this will look like your feet and your hands, your legs and your arms are slowly becoming paralyzed and even your lungs potentially, and you might stop breathing.